U.S. charges four in 'Panama Papers' tax evasion scheme

 The “Panama Papers”, which consist of millions of documents from Mossack Fonseca, were leaked to the media in April 2016.

-A review of the documents also prompted German authorities to raid the offices of Deutsche Bank AG (DBKGn.DE) and its board members as part of a money laundering investigation last week. [nL8N1Y519O]
+A review of the documents also prompted German authorities to raid the offices of Deutsche Bank AG and its board members as part of a money laundering investigation last week. [nL8N1Y519O]

 Reporting by Sarah N. Lynch and Brendan Pierson; editing by Rosalba O'Brien and Lisa Shumaker